@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 He staggered out of the lake, but after feeding off the energy from his cheerleaders, he spent the next hour interacting and taking pictures with locals and foreign tourists.
 People marveled at the amount of energy Martin exhibited after a 3-hour swim along 8.4 km, so a woman asked him how he did it, and he said, “I moved my legs and hands.
 But you have to move them properly.”

-Martin Fodor has tourism at heart, and that has been a source of inspiration for this performance which will book a place for him in the tourism history books of Ghana, to be the first person on record to swim across the magnificent Lake Bosomtwe in a record time of 3 hours 17 seconds, covering a distance of 8.4 kilometers.
+Martin Fodor has tourism at heart, and that has been a source of inspiration for this performance, which will book a place for him in the tourism history books of Ghana, to be the first person on record to swim across the magnificent Lake Bosomtwe in a record time of 3 hours 17 seconds, covering a distance of 8.4 kilometers.

 What do you do after making history and setting a record?
 Well, Martin plans to come back to swim from Ankaase, doubling his current distance covered.